NetworkSage/public-tools/README.md

 ### B. Standalone Converter
 **module name:** `converter`

-This module allows you to convert captured network traffic from any of our supported formats (currently PCAP, PCAPNG, and Zeek) into unenriched Secflows (Secflows without flow category labels).
+This module allows you to convert captured network traffic from any of our supported formats (currently PCAP, PCAPNG, Zeek, and Interflow) into unenriched Secflows (Secflows without flow category labels).
 This is useful if you already have network telemetry that you'd like to upload to NetworkSage, but you don't want to upload the original file (for privacy, size, or other reasons).

 To import this module into your project, type the following:
 ```python3